-The Lambani were mainly a tribe of Rajasthan and had alternative names like Lamani, Lambadi and Banjara.
-“Laman” is a word of Sanskrit origin derived from the word lavana (salt) and by now the Laman Banjaras have spread their roots across the Indian sub continent.
+The Lambani were mainly a tribe of Rajasthan and had alternative names like Lamani, Lambadi, and Banjara.
+“Laman” is a word of Sanskrit origin derived from the word lavana (salt) and by now the Laman Banjaras have spread their roots across the Indian sub-continent.
 They are a nomadic tribe and are believed to have migrated from the Gor province of Afghanistan.
 They were originally bullock and salt merchants.

-The colors Lambani’s bring
+The Colors Lambani’s Bring

 The banjaras have a rich culture when speaking the context of performing arts.
 They have inherited traditional dance and music from their ancestors.
-They also excel in the art of rangoli making, tattooing and painting.
-A prized art of the Lambanis, which also forms a part of their tribal identity, is the kind of embroidery practiced by them.
-They have a skilled hand in stitching small glass mirrors, coins and decorative beads onto the clothes which they embroider.
+They also excel in the art of rangoli making, tattooing, and painting.
+A prized art form of the Lambanis, which also forms a part of their tribal identity, is the kind of embroidery practiced by them.
+They have a skilled hand in stitching small glass mirrors, coins, and decorative beads onto the clothes which they embroider.

 The language of the Lambanis is a part of the Indo-Aryan group of languages.
-They speak what is known as Gor Boli and sounds similar to Romani, Lomavern, Rajasthani and Marwari.
+They speak what is known as Gor Boli and sounds similar to Romani, Lomavern, Rajasthani, and Marwari.
 Although what they speak is their traditional language, no written dialect has yet been traced for the language.
-Most of the Lambanis have adapted to the regional language and are losing fast on their native language.
+Most of the Lambanis have adapted to the regional language and are losing fast in their native language.
 The government, however, is taking interest in preserving the language.

-Our temples, our Gods
+Our Temples, Our Gods